Miami Restraining Order Attorney

 Restraining Orders in Florida

 A restraining order, legally referred to as an injunction, is often issued in the event that a person brings about accusations of domestic violence or abuse or threats of bodily harm against a family member, spouse or cohabitant (someone he or she lives with).
-If you are served a restraining order, you will face a number of consequences - all of which a skilled attorney may be able to help you avoid.
+If you are served a restraining order, you will face a number of consequences - all of which a Miami restraining order attorney may be able to help you avoid.

 Why Are There Several Types of Restraining Orders?